Black smoke signals no pope elected at first conclave vote

 There are constant reminders of the scandals and controversies facing the Church.

-In the past month, the only British cardinal elector recused himself from the conclave and apologized for sexual misconduct.
+In the past month, the only British cardinal elector recused himself from the conclave and apologised for sexual misconduct.

 Police detained two women who staged a brief topless protest against the Church before the massed ranks of television crews who have come from around the world to follow the conclave.

-All the prelates in the Sistine Chapel were appointed by either Benedict XVI or John Paul II, and the next pontiff will almost certainly pursue their fierce defense of traditional moral teachings.
+All the prelates in the Sistine Chapel were appointed by either Benedict XVI or John Paul II, and the next pontiff will almost certainly pursue their fierce defence of traditional moral teachings.

 Vatican insiders say Scola, who has managed two big Italian dioceses without being part of the Vatican's central administration, could be well placed to understand its Byzantine politics and introduce swift reform.